zhill/enterprise-docs/content/docs/using/ui_usage/ldap/_index.md

 You can evaluate the behavior of your user mappings by entering `$USERNAME` data (for example, the `uid` of a user) in the **Check $USERNAME Against LDAP Mappings** search field.

-If an LDAP record is located that matches the search filter criteria of a mapping, you'll be informed of which mapping provided the match, the associated Anchore Engine user, and the distinguished name of the user whose LDAP record was returned.
+If an LDAP record is located that matches the search filter criteria of a mapping, you'll be informed of which mapping provided the match, the associated Anchore Enterprise user, and the distinguished name of the user whose LDAP record was returned.

 ### Login With LDAP Credentials

-If a set of valid LDAP server connection properties have been stored by an administrator, the **LDAP** authentication option is activated in the application login view, in addition to the **Default** option of authenticating against the user records stored in Anchore Engine:
+If a set of valid LDAP server connection properties have been stored by an administrator, the **LDAP** authentication option is activated in the application login view, in addition to the **Default** option of authenticating against the user records stored in Anchore Enterprise:

 <img class="img_medium" src="LdapLogin.png" />